What are the terms and conditions?

 8.2.
 You may cancel your booking at any time, but a Refund will only be payable in accordance with clause 9.

 8.3.
-If the Course has already begun then you may be liable to pay a proportion of the Course Fee to cover the period from the start of the Studio’s service to you until the date of cancellation.
+If the Class has already begun then you may be liable to pay a proportion of the Class Fee to cover the period from the start of the Studio’s service to you until the date of cancellation.

 9.2.
-If you cancel your booking up to sixty (60) calendar days before the start of your course you will be entitled to a full Refund.
-No refunds can be made to those who cancel within sixty (60) calendar days before the course.
+If you cancel your booking up to sixty (60) calendar days before the start of your class you will be entitled to a full Refund.
+No refunds can be made to those who cancel within sixty (60) calendar days before the class.

 9.3.
-Provided cancellation by you is not as a result of changes to a Course under clause 5, and except where the provisions of clause 9.2 apply, the Studio will refund neither the Course Fee nor your Deposit if you fail to attend all or any part of the Course for any reason including (without limitation) ill health.
+Provided cancellation by you is not as a result of changes to a Class under clause 5, and except where the provisions of clause 9.2 apply, the Studio will refund neither the Class Fee nor your Deposit if you fail to attend all or any part of the Class for any reason including (without limitation) ill health.

 9.4.
-You will not be entitled to a Refund of any Course Fee (or other fees) if the Studio terminates this contract due to your breach of any of these Terms.
+You will not be entitled to a Refund of any Class Fee (or other fees) if the Studio terminates this contract due to your breach of any of these Terms.

 9.5.
 To request a refund, please complete and submit our Refund Request Form.